libvmi/python/README.md

 # Libvmi Python bindings

-A Python adapter for LibVMI

-If you'd rather perform introspection using Python, instead of C, then this adapter will help get you going.
+If you'd rather perform introspection using Python instead of C, then these bindings will help get you going.

 The bindings are `Python 2` compatible.

-Contributors
-- Bryan D. Payne
-- Mathieu Tarral

 ## Requirements